MyGodItsFull0fStars/LLL-CAdViSE/README.md

 - `--cluster`

   - The flag `--cluster` defines the placement group used for the experiment.
-  - For further informations regarding placement groups see [Placement Group](#placement-group).
+  - For further information regarding placement groups see [Placement Group](#placement-group).
 - `--awsProfile`

   - The flag `--awsProfile` defines the profile used for the experiment.